hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    The animation can be imported the same way, un-check if any importer crashes, not every application can handle the keyframe section.

+Collection
+   Instead of exporting the complete scene, only the active collection will be exported.

 Cursor Origin
    Saves the current 3D cursor location of the scene to a chunk, the importer can read the location, if the option is enabled.